Financial Aid at USC

 • Possess a valid Social Security number (if required); and

 Although international students are not eligible to receive federal or USC need-based financial aid, they may be awarded merit scholarships and/or other departmental awards.
-Additionally, international students may apply for some private loans, typically with a qualified co-signer who is a U.S. citizen.